EduardoMartinezLopez/DyadDemos/FrictionBrakeDemo/README.md

 This library provides demo models for a vehicle friction brake system.
 There are individual subsystems for the friction brake and the brake thermal model.

-A test model including the braking system integrated with a simple vehicle representation is provided in `VehicleCycleTest.dyad`.
+A test model including the braking system integrated with a simple vehicle representation is provided in **`VehicleCycleTest.dyad`**.
 The cyle provides a repeating series of acceleration and braking transients to drive the brake thermal dynamics.

-The script `simulate_vehicle_cycle_test.jl` in the `scripts` folder can be run to execute the model and plot relevant results.
+The script **`simulate_vehicle_cycle_test.jl`** in the `scripts/` folder can be run to execute the model and plot relevant results.

 ## Getting Started